debarshichoudhury25/marl-cooperation-statistical-mechanics-python/README.md

 Sweeping the punishment strength `p` at a fixed synergy factor in the dilemma range reveals a clear **threshold transition**: below a critical `p`, agents converge to full defection (individually rational); above it, they converge to full cooperation.
-This is a direct computational analogue of the punishment thresholds studied in the Ising-DM cooperation/defection framework which is now realized as an emergent property of learning dynamics rather than imposed by a Hamiltonian.
+This is an attempt to create a computational analogue of the punishment thresholds studied in the Ising-DM cooperation/defection framework.

 ![Punishment phase diagram](punishment_phase_diagram.png)